Irreducibility of the Dispersion Polynomial for Periodic Graphs: Introduction

-Studying the irreducibility of Bloch and Fermi varieties upon changes to the period lattice dates back to the 1980s, with a focus on the square lattice.
-In this case, irreducibility of the Bloch variety was proven in~\cite{BattigThesis} for $d=2$.
-For the Fermi varieties,~\cite{GKT} showed irreducibility for $d=2$ for all but finitely many eigenvalues, and ~\cite{Battig} showed that every Fermi variety is irreducible for $d=3$.
-In~\cite{Liu2022} this result was extended to higher dimensions.
-Most recently,~\cite{FLM} proved irreducibility of Bloch varieties for a large class of graphs, which includes the triangular lattice and Harper lattice, and~\cite{fillman2023algebraic} proved irreducibility of all but finitely many Fermi varieties for a large class of graphs such as the Lieb lattice.
+In this work we study the (ir)reducibility of the Bloch and Fermi varieties upon a change of the period lattice.
+This line of work dates back to the 1980s, with a focus on the discrete periodic Schr\"odinger operator.
+For this operator, irreducibility of the Bloch variety was proven in~\cite{BattigThesis} for $d=2$.
+Moreover, it was shown in ~\cite{GKT} that for $d=2$ all but finitely many of the Fermi varieties are irreducible, and in ~\cite{Battig} it was shown that every Fermi variety is irreducible for $d=3$.
+In~\cite{Liu2022}, this result was extended to higher dimensions.
+Most recently, irreducibility of Bloch varieties for a large class of graphs, which includes the triangular lattice and Harper lattice, was proven in~\cite{FLM}.
+In ~\cite{fillman2023algebraic}, irreducibility of all but finitely many Fermi varieties for a large class of graphs was demonstrated, including the Lieb lattice.

 As irreducibility of the dispersion polynomial implies irreducibility of the Bloch variety, we examine the effect that changing the period lattice has on the irreducibility of this polynomial.
-We apply our observations to discuss the irreducibility of the Bloch varieties associated to various families of periodic graphs, including the diamond lattice (Example~\ref{GrapheneBloch}), the dice lattice (Example~\ref{DiceBloch}), and dense periodic graphs.
-We discuss the irreducibility of Fermi varieties associated to dense periodic graphs (Example~\ref{DFermi}).
+We apply our observations to discuss the irreducibility of the Bloch varieties associated to various families of periodic graphs, including the diamond lattice (Example~\ref{GrapheneBloch}), and dense periodic graphs (these are defined before Example~\ref{ex:DenseBloch} and were first introduced in~\cite{FS}).
+We also discuss the irreducibility of Fermi varieties associated to dense periodic graphs (Example~\ref{DFermi}).